 In this post, let’s discuss some common guidelines that songs typically follow, why they work, and what you can achieve by straying away from the norm and trying something different.
 With each “rule,” I’ll also share my favorite example of an artist who’s broken it and created a masterpiece.

 Let’s dive in!
-But first, in case you haven’t heard, for you singer-songwriter-producers out there, Soundfly just launched a brand new course with Kimbra, in which she herself demystifies her variety of vocal techniques and the creative inspirations behind her most beloved songs.
-Go check out this in-depth and awe-inspiring new course, Kimbra: Vocal Creativity, Arranging, and Production, exclusively on Soundfly.
+But first, in case you haven’t heard, for you singer-songwriter-producers out there, Soundfly just launched our online course with Kimbra, in which she demystifies her variety of vocal techniques and the creative inspirations behind her most beloved songs.
+Go check out Kimbra: Vocal Creativity, Arranging, and Production, exclusively on Soundfly.

 1. Follow a Familiar Structure

 90% of songs out there follow some version of “Verse-Chorus-Verse-Chorus-Bridge-Chorus” — and for good reason!
 This structure is a tried-and-true vehicle for great storytelling and is familiar to listeners.
 The verses give you a chance to go into vivid details of your story, the chorus is a triumphant and memorable culmination of the song’s essence, and the bridge is a welcomed breakaway that keeps the listener engaged.

 If your songs follow this format, great, you know what you’re doing.
 That being said, there’s no reason why you always have to stick to something this boring.
 Challenge yourself (or make it easier on yourself, depending on where you tend to get stuck) by making up your own song structure.

 There are amazing songs out there that look nothing like what the listener expects, and that’s part of what makes them so special.
 Some place the bridge before the chorus; some don’t have a bridge at all; some don’t even have a chorus and just repeat the verse through the entire song.

 Take Imogen Heap’s “The Listening Chair” for example.